 Opportunities for partnership in Tamil Nadu

-The initiative in Tamil Nadu will support four districts, with an estimated cost of $3.8 million over three years.
-The C&A Foundation is the first industry partner to work with the Freedom Fund to specifically address a “hotspot” of bonded labour, providing an initial investment of $2.7 million.
+The initiative in Tamil Nadu will support work in four districts.
+The C&A Foundation is the first industry partner to work with the Freedom Fund to specifically address a “hotspot” of bonded labour.
 We seek partners to provide additional funding to scale-up the project beyond the four initial districts, as well as expand strategies and interventions to support survivors and increase the impact of the program.

 In order to achieve this, the Freedom Fund is seeking additional partners interested in investing in this initiative.